Skip to content

 Richard

-You can back up your Microsoft Authenticator accounts to the cloud, allowing you to restore them to a new device.
+Here’s how to back up your Microsoft Authenticator accounts to the cloud, which lets you restore them to a new device.
 Microsoft Authenticator uses end-to-end encryption to safeguard your account credentials.

 This feature is crucial if you lose your phone or upgrade to a new one, ensuring you regain access to your protected online services without manual re-entry.

-Backups are tied to your personal Microsoft account (MSA) or Azure Active Directory (AAD) account.
-A backup is only compatible with the same type of account on the new device.
+Your backups link to either your personal Microsoft account (MSA) or your Azure Active Directory (AAD) account.
+A backup can only be restored to the same type of account on a new device.
 For instance, an MSA backup can only restore to an MSA-enabled Authenticator app.

 Backing Up Your Accounts on an iOS Device